Formal Semantics for Agentic Tool Protocols: A Process Calculus Approach: Introduction

-Both paradigms share a core principle: agents discover and reason about services through machine-readable schemas without retraining. \citet{schlapbach-convergence} established that SGD and MCP converge conceptually around five schema design principles, demonstrating empirical improvements in agent routing accuracy.
-However, the \emph{formal} relationship between the two protocols remains unexplored.
+Both approaches share a core principle: agents discover and reason about services through machine-readable schemas without retraining.
+This analysis is grounded in experience with an experimental ecosystem of over 10 agents.
+The agents are each a domain expert, following domain-driven design \cite{vernon-implementing-ddd}.
+The agents are intelligently federated, coordinating through dynamically discovered schema relationships and the \MCP rather than rigid orchestration logic.
+This federated architecture has revealed critical gaps between the theoretical elegance of \SGD principles and the practical requirements of production agent systems: over 1,000 tool-to-tool dependencies must be managed, action boundaries must be enforced deterministically, and failure modes must be recoverable without human intervention.

+The \emph{formal} relationship between the two approaches remains unexplored.
 Can we prove they are equivalent?
 What properties are preserved under transformation?
 What gaps exist in either framework?
-This paper provides rigorous answers by grounding the analysis in process calculus.
+This paper's aim is to provide answers to these questions by grounding the analysis in process calculus.